Near-optimal sample compression for nearest neighbors: Learning

-Having thus computed the optimal (or near-optimal) $\tilde\eps,\tilde\gamma$ with the corresponding witness $\tilde S$, we may now run the algorithm furnished by Theorem~\ref{thm:alg} on the sub-sample $\tilde S$ and invoke the generalization bound in Corollary~\ref{cor:gen}.
+Having thus computed the optimal (or near-optimal) $\tilde\eps,\tilde\gamma$ with the corresponding sub-sample $S'$, we may now run the algorithm furnished by Theorem~\ref{thm:alg} on $S'$ and invoke the generalization bound in Corollary~\ref{cor:gen}.
 The latter holds uniformly over all $\tilde\eps,\tilde\gamma$.
+An algorithm closely related to the one outlined above was recently shown to be Bayes-consistent \cite{DBLP:conf/nips/KontorovichSW17}